euclidprobe/euclidprobe.github.io/pages/mydoc/03_remote_TB.md

  - Some controllers utilize an optocouplers on the controller.
 Not all optocouplers can sink enough current to illuminate / turn off the Euclid LED's.
 <br>

+{% include tip.html content="Users are strongly advised to verify the operation of the I/O pins of the CAN BUS baords.
+We have been getting feedback that not all available pins are <b>I</b>nput/<b>O</b>utput, some are <b>O</b>utput only.
+We have started to annotate the ones that we have gotten reports on." %}

 # Huvud CAN BUS Boards
 The HUVUD toolboard is designed to simplify wiring and configuration for extruders on klipper-based machines, particularily useful for toolchangers or extra large machines, but provides advantages for even the smallest of machines.
 Huvud's can be found at resellers like LukesLabonline.com and Fabreeko.com.
 <br>